zammad/zammad-admin-documentation/channels/email/accounts/account-setup.rst

    **Gmail / G Suite users:**
       Google is in the process of upgrading its security policies.
-      To stay up-to-date, do **not** add your account as an email channel—instead, create a :doc:`Google channel </channels/google/accounts/account-setup>`.
+      To stay up-to-date, do **not** add your account as an email channel — instead, create a
+      :doc:`Google channel </channels/google/accounts/account-setup>`.

    **Microsoft 365 users:**
       Microsoft is in the process of upgrading its security policies.
-      To stay up-to-date, do **not** add your account as an email channel—instead, create a :doc:`Microsoft 365 channel </channels/microsoft365/accounts/account-setup>`.
+      To stay up-to-date, do **not** add your account as an email channel — instead, create a
+      :doc:`Microsoft 365 channel </channels/microsoft365/accounts/account-setup>`.

    **Microsoft 365 / Exchange users:**
       Shared mailboxes are not supported.